Moduli of holomorphic functions and logarithmically convex radial weights: Applications

 Direct calculations show that

-for all $f, g\in \hol(B_d)$ (cf.\ \cite{Hu03}).
+for all $f, g\in \hol(\bd)$ (cf.\ \cite{Hu03}).
 Applying (\ref{e_rad_volt}) and Corollary~\ref{c_wco_bdd}, we obtain the following fact.

-\begin{cory} Let $\YY(B_d)$ be a lattice on $B_d$.
-Then the operator $\rad\vph^g$ maps $\grw(B_d)$ into $\YY(B_d)$ if and only if $|\rad g(z)| \we(|\ph(z)|)\in\YY(B_d)$. \end{cory}
+\begin{cory} Let $\YY(\bd)$ be a lattice on $\bd$.
+Then the operator $\rad\vph^g$ maps $\grw(\bd)$ into $\YY(\bd)$ if and only if $|\rad g(z)| \we(|\ph(z)|)\in\YY(\bd)$. \end{cory}

-Given a space $X\subset\hol(B_d)$, a typical problem is to characterize $g\in\hol(B_d)$ such that $\jg$ is a bounded operator on $X$.
+Given a space $X\subset\hol(\bd)$, a typical problem is to characterize $g\in\hol(\bd)$ such that $\jg$ is a bounded operator on $X$.
 Often the characterizing property is the following one:

-that is, $g$ is in the Bloch space $\mathcal{B}(B_d)$ (see, e.g., \cite{AS97, Hu03}).
+that is, $g$ is in the Bloch space $\mathcal{B}(\bd)$ (see, e.g., \cite{AS97}, \cite{Hu03}).
 Hence, it is interesting to find those $X$ for which the answer is different.
-To give such examples, consider the unit disk $\Dbb=B_1$ and the following exponential weight functions:
+To give such examples, consider the following exponential weight functions:

 Note that the above weight functions are not doubling.